imagej/imagej.github.io/_pages/help/bug-reporting-best-practices.md

 Disable SCIFIO
 --------------

 [ImageJ2](/software/imagej2) provides an alternative to the hard-coded case logic of [ImageJ 1.x](/software/imagej1)'s image I/O: [SCIFIO](/software/scifio), plugin-based image I/O. While SCIFIO is more powerful, due to the vast scope of the overhaul, there are inevitably issues remaining.
-If your dataset used to open correctly for you, but is broken after updating, please *disable* the "Use SCIFIO when opening files (BETA!)" option in the {% include bc content='Edit | Options | ImageJ2'%} dialog.
+If your dataset used to open correctly for you, but is broken after updating, please *disable* the "Use SCIFIO when opening files (BETA!)" option in the {% include bc path='Edit | Options | ImageJ2'%} dialog.
 This will revert to ImageJ 1.x's classic image I/O until the SCIFIO-driven I/O is fixed or improved.

 Note: even if disabling SCIFIO fixes the issue for you, **please** still report the discovered bug.
 The long-term vision for ImageJ is to migrate completely to the new image I/O paradigm, so if there are problems we need to know about them.